 Set a goal

 While the plan tells what you are going to do, a goal says when you are going to do it.
 I like setting a debt-free date as a long term goal to work toward.
 In addition, smaller goals along the way are essential to keep you going.
 Keep in mind that a goal needs to be something that you can measure and track.

 You can make a spreadsheet to keep track of your balance, minimum payment, actual payment and interest rate, which will help you decide how to start on your plan and let you measure your progress.
-However, if math isn’t your strong suit, that might be overwhelming and leave you open to error.
-Ready for Zero‘s free service can help you to set a customized debt repayment plan.
-They will keep track of your progress and help you stay on top of your goal.
+Keep track of your progress and stay on top of your goal.

 Work really hard to speed up the process.

 Now that you’ve made the decision to tackle your debt, don’t slow down.
 The faster you can pay off your debt, the less you’ll pay in interest and the sooner you’ll have a fresh financial start.
 To speed up the debt payment process do what you can to make more money and spend less money.
 Consider ways you can earn extra money.
 Do what you can to lower your bills.
 For example, if you’re paying more than $10/month for your cell phone, switch to Republic Wireless.
 Decide what you are willing to give up to be debt-free.

 Don’t give up!
 You can do this!
 Let others know about your plan so you can have some cheerleaders.
 Realize that it usually takes longer to get out of debt than it took to acquire the debt.
 Fight off discouragement when you’re feeling overwhelmed.
 You can do this!

 The most common question I get from blog readers regarding finances is “Where do I start?”
 I’ve noticed that, no matter what the specifics of the person’s financial situation, my response to the question of “Where do I start?” has often been quite similar.